krist00fer/tessel-azure-labs/labs/docker/README.md

 The --tls parameter lets us run a command on the host VM from the client console/terminal and this works because we already have the necessary certificates setup.

 We could use the tls command also to setup an image for our container on but a better approach would be to define a Dockerfile and let Docker manage the creation of the image.
 The Dockerfile instructs Docker what base image should be used and what command it must execute on top of the base image to create additional layers that ultimately make up the image that has all the parts our app needs to run.
-In our case this will be Node, NPM (the Node package manager) and our application script files.
+In our case this will be Node.js, NPM (the Node.js package manager) and our application script files.

 Create a file named 'Dockerfile' (we use PICO as our texteditor):